AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

 * Storage

     * In the hybris case, the hybris server owns the cart.
-    * In the AEM-generic case carts of are stored in the [ClientContext](/help/sites-administering/client-context.md).
+    * In the AEM-generic case, carts of are stored in the [ClientContext](/help/sites-administering/client-context.md).

 **Personalization**